RakaDoank/react-native-android-finish/example/README.md

 yarn start
 ```

-## Step 2: Build and run your app
+## Step 3: Build and run your app

-With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:
+With Metro running, open a new terminal window/pane from the root of the `example` directory, and use one of the following commands to build and run your Android or iOS app:

 ### Android